Testehan/EffectiveJavaExperiments/README.md

 # EffectiveJavaExperiments

 ## Chapter 2 - Creating and destroying objects
-Item 1 - consider static factory methods instead of constructors.<br>
+Item 1 - Consider static factory methods instead of constructors.<br>
 Item 2 - Consider a builder when faced with many constructor parameters.<br> Item 3 - Enforce the singleton property with a private constructor or an enum type <br>
 Item 4 - Enforce non instantiability with a private constructor <br>